-Net change in fund balances - total governmental funds (pages 20-21) \$ (5,578,643) Governmental funds report capital outlays as expenditures.
-However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlays exceeded depreciation in the current period.
-4,518,713 The net effect of various miscellaneous transactions involving capital assets (i.e., sales and donations) is to decrease net assets.
-(146,274) Contributions to the pension plan in the current fiscal year are not included in the statement of activities.
-399,387 Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
-(4,308) The issuance of long-term debt (e.g. bonds, leases) provides current financial resources to governmental fund, while the repayment of the principal on long-term debt consumes the current financial resources of governmental funds.
-Neither transaction, however, has any effects on net assets.
-Also, governmental funds report the effect of issuance costs, premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-This amount is the net effect of these differences in the treatment of long-term debt and related items.
-1,601,831 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds (286 210) governmental funds (386,210) Change in net position of governmental activities (page 20-21) Ś 404.496
+Net change in fund balances - total governmental funds (page s 20-21) \$ (5,578,643) Governmental funds report capital outlays as expenditures, statement of activities the cost of those assets is allocated ovuseful lives and reported as depreciation expense.
+This is the capital outlays exceeded depreciation in the current period. er their estimated 4,518,713 The net effect of various miscellaneous transactions involving (i.e., sales and donations) is to decrease net assets. capital assets (146,274) Contributions to the pension plan in the current fiscal year a the statement of activities. re not included in 399,387 Revenues in the statement of activities that do not provide resources are not reported as revenues in the funds. e current financial (4,308) The issuance of long-term debt (e.g. bonds, leases) provided resources to governmental fund, while the repayment of the term debt consumes the current financial resources of governmental networks any effects on net assets.
+A funds report the effect of issuance costs, premiums, discounts when debt is first issued, whereas these amounts are deferred the statement of activities.
+This amount is the net effect of the principal on long- vernmental funds.
+Also, governmental s, and similar items d and amortized in the treatment of long-term debt and related items.
+1,601,831 Some expenses reported in the statement of activities do not current financial resources and, therefore, are not reported a governmental funds (386,210) Change in net position of governmental activities (page 20-21) \$ 404,496